-Situated close to the Athletes Village, the Olympic Stadium will host 5 days of Athletics and Para Athletics events as well as the Opening and Closing Ceremonies.
+Situated close to the Athletes Village, the Olympic Stadium will host five days of athletic and para athletic events, as well as the Opening and Closing Ceremonies.
 The events included in the competition consist of middle and long distance running, relay, jumping and throwing events.

-Considered to be amongst the world’s most ancient sport competitions, the first evidence of Athletics dates back as early as 2250 BC when it was first depicted in Ancient Egyptian and Greek drawings.
-In the modern era, Athletics remains one of the most widely participated in sports worldwide
+Considered to be amongst the world’s most ancient sporting competitions, the first evidence of athletics dates back as early as 2250 BC when it was first depicted in ancient Egyptian and Greek drawings.
+In the modern era, globally, athletics remains one of the most widely participated sports.

-- While the first Olympic race in Greece in 776 B.C. was 600 feet long, today's modern outdoor track is oval in shape with a distance set at 400 metres with eight or nine lanes.
+- The first Olympic race in Greece in 776 B.C. was 600 feet long; today's modern outdoor track is oval in shape with the distance set at 400 metres with eight or nine lanes

-The Olympic motto of “Citius, altius, fortius,” which is Latin for “Faster, Higher, Stronger,” is often related to Athletics events and the feats that participants achieve.
+The Olympic motto of citius, altius, fortius, is Latin for, faster, higher, stronger, is often related to athletic events and the feats that participants achieve

-Relay races feature teams comprising of four runners each, who must pass a baton to their teammate after a specified distance with the aim of being the first team to finish.
+Relay races feature teams of four runners each.
+Each member must pass a baton to their teammate after a specified distance with the aim of being the first team to finish